JRhin/Omnibus/Econometrics/Cross-Sectional Data/Models/Simple Regression Model.md

 ### Changing Units of Measurement

-OLS estimates change in entirely expected ways when the units of measurement of the dependent and independent variables change.
+OLS estimates change in entirely expected ways when the units of measurement of the dependent and independent variables change (see the [[Scaling]] notes in the "Advanced Relations section for a generalization to the [[Multiple Regression Model]] setup).

 - If the dependent variable is multiplied by the constant $c$ then the OLS intercept and slope estimates are also multiplied by $c$.
 - If the independent variable is divided/multiplied by some nonzero constant, $c$, then: